Benefits of participation:

 The Digital Commerce Forum explores emerging ideas and new technologies transforming electronic commerce.
 Web-centric business members engage in professional development, share best practices and take advantage of networking opportunities.
 This group hosts regular events and promotes best practice information exchanges.

 contact: Denise Shortt

 Digital Economy Policy Forum

-The Digital Economy Policy Forum determines responses to government initiatives and other factors affecting Canada’s transition to a digital economy.
-The current focus is on drafting an ITAC paper that builds on the elements of the federal government’s Digital Canada 150 report.
+The Digital Economy Policy Forum develops responses to government initiatives and other factors affecting Canada’s transition to a digital economy.
+The current focus is drafting an ITAC thought leader paper that builds on the elements of the federal government’s Digital Canada 150 report.
 This group meets six to eight times a year.

 contact: Bill Munson

 The HR Forum is a peer-to-peer networking group that allows for information sharing and discussion of the latest HR trends, views and best practices in a group environment.
 It is an excellent professional development opportunity for HR professionals in the ICT industry.
 A roundtable discussion is held during lunch at the end of each meeting to provide an opportunity to raise issues and seek answers to queries in an informal and confidential environment.
 You can also earn re-certification points for your CHRP (Certified Human Resources Professional) and CCP (Certified Compensation Professional) designations by attending the ITAC HR Forum meetings.
 This group meets approximately five times a year.

 For members only: Explore ITAC’s HR Forum portal

 ITAC’s Legal Affairs Forum provides networking and professional development opportunities for in-house counsel and lawyers in private practice, as well as a window on ITAC’s work on policy initiatives on behalf of the industry.